brkicisi/AddILA/README.md

 There are 2 ways to choose which nets in your design are connected to the probes.

 1. Mark nets for debug.
    - This is the default option.
-The program will automatically call a rapidwright function which will search the design checkpoint it opens for nets that have the property `mark_debug` (in edif) or `MARK_DEBUG` (in xdc).
+ILADebug will automatically call a rapidwright function which will search the design checkpoint it opens for nets that have the property `mark_debug` (in edif) or `MARK_DEBUG` (in xdc).
    - The nets will be connected to probes numbered 0 to n with no guarentees for ordering (though the list of connections will be written to a probes file with the same directory and name as the output dcp).
 2. Specify a probes file.
    - There is a flag in the command line arguments that lets you specify a [probes file](#probes-file).